ogeesan/Imaging-Tools/README.md

 - Calcium Trace Navigator: Matlab App for quickly visualising different trials and ROIs.

+- Calculate DFF | `calc_dff`: convert roimeans to dffmat

-- Convert DFF store: convert between dffmat (Luca's) and dffarray (George's) method of storing data if you have to
+- Convert DFF store | `convert_dffstore`: convert between dffmat (Luca's) and dffarray (George's) method of storing data if you have to

 - Data Collation: an example of my collation system.

-- Detect Calcium Events: a out-of-the-box usable event detection, which should really be used as a scaffold for your own system.
+- Detect Calcium Events | `detect_events`: my event detection system for low-activity z-movement susceptible dendrites, which can be adapted to your own needs

-- Fluorescence Extraction: extract fluorescence signals from .tif files, with more predictable ROI pixel definition and exclusion of sub-100 values.
+- Fluorescence Extraction | `readroi_GS`: extract fluorescence signals from .tif files, with more predictable ROI pixel definition and exclusion of sub-100 values.

-- Hierarchical Clustering Visualisation: quick 'n dirty clustering visualisation
+- Hierarchical Clustering Visualisation | `clustervis`: quick 'n dirty clustering visualisation

-- Lick Extractor: easily get PortIn and PortOut events from Bpod
+- Lick Extractor | `getlicks`: easily get PortIn and PortOut events from Bpod

-- Motion Correction: Takahashi's code but with preservation of negative values and some usability improvements.
+- Motion Correction | `correct_motion_GS`: Takahashi's code but with preservation of negative values and some usability improvements.

-- Motion Correction Visualisation: visualisation of x-y offset of frames from an `mclog.mat` file.

-- Motion Correction Reversal: go from motion corrected files and a mclog.mat file to the raw .tifs again.
+- Motion Correction Reversal | `reverse_correct_motion`: go from motion corrected files and a mclog.mat file to the raw .tifs again.

+- Motion Correction Visualisation | `mclogplot`: visualisation of x-y offset of frames from an `mclog.mat` file.

-- zstacker: average together multiple sweeps to form a single zstacker
+- zstacker | `zstacker`: average together multiple sweeps to form a single zstacker